mijenner/MiJenner.ConsoleUtils/README.md

 ```

 # Examples
-First, remember to to add a using instruction:
+First, remember to add a using instruction:
 ```cs
 using MiJenner;
 ```